 Handle behavioral interviews with confidence.
-Read through typical behavior-based interview questions and sample interview answers.
+Read through typical interview behavioral questions with impressive behavioral interview answers.
 Prepare your own winning answers.

 Describe a time that you demonstrated the ability to be an effective team member.

 This behavioral interview question is looking at your ability to build relationships and contribute to team success.

 In your interview answer show how you worked effectively with the team, put team goals ahead of your own goals and made a valued contribution to the team output.
 For example:

 "I was transferred to a new department and a new team at my last company.
 The team members were not welcoming and displayed this by not including me in discussions and communications.

 I asked each team member to meet individually and informally with me to discuss their expectations of me as part of their team.
 I was able to explain that I understood their reluctance to trust and accept me straight off but that I wanted to contribute positively.

 We discussed team objectives, individual roles and working styles and started to develop a rapport with each other.
 I made sure that I asked for their advice and feedback initially and gradually I earned their trust.

 The team learned to be more flexible in their approach to new staff members and I learned that one has to earn trust and acceptance.
 Our team works cohesively towards its goals now."